 All California community colleges are required to submit census student enrollment data to the state once each semester.
 Each college and/or district is reimbursed by the state based on this census week data, which is collected on Monday of the fourth week of each semester for full semester classes, and at 20% of class meetings for short term classes.
 You are responsible for knowing the census date for each of your classes, and for reporting census drops in a timely manner in accordance with state law and the AFT Contract.
-Every class roster includes the census date and the census reporting deadline for that specific class.
+Every class roster includes the census date (you can also find it by clicking the CRN of your class on the Schedule of Classes) and the census reporting deadline for that specific class.
 Census reporting is done online through MyVCCCD.